jaynro/UdacityDevOpsPt2/README.md

 ### Using Azure Pipelines for CD
-1. Create project in Azure DevOps
+1. Create a project in Azure DevOps.
-2. Go to Project settings and create new service connections with selected subscription
+2. Go to the Project settings and create a  new service connection with your subscription.
-3. Go to pipelines of project and create new pipelines
+3. Go to the pipelines of the project and create a new pipeline.
-4. Select the repo for your code,
+4. Select the repository for your code.
-6. Authorize GitHub to use the repo
+5. Authorize GitHub to use the repository.
-7. Select "Python web app for Linux"
+6. Select "Python web app for Linux".
-8. Edit pipelines for lint and test (you can also use make all install of these three make lines
+7. Add a section on the YAML for lint and test dependencies.
 ```
     - script: |
         python -m venv antenv